nuriel77/iri-playbook/docs/installation.rst

 .. code:: bash

-   git clone https://github.com/nuriel77/iri-playbook.git && cd iri-playbook
+   cd /opt && git clone https://github.com/nuriel77/iri-playbook.git && cd iri-playbook

 This will pull the repository to the directory in which you are and move you into the repository's directory.